Letter from the Founder

 The Catholic theologian in me liked Pope Francis referring to “Care for Our Common Home”—so we named the parent company behind Hemp Business Journal in tribute to it: Common Home Media, Inc. The company was in the second class of Canopy Boulder and we set out to bring value, data, market intelligence to business leaders, investors and change makers.

 As the leading provider of third party data and information, Hemp Business Journal was well positioned to bring together leaders of the hemp industry.
-In 2015, we held the first Hemp Summit at NoCo3, and continued setting the pace for the industry with the second annual Hemp Summit in 2017.
-Both events were sold out!
+In 2015, we held the first Hemp Summit at NoCo3, and continued setting the pace for the industry with the second annual Hemp Summit in 2017 and third annual in 2018.
+Every Hemp Summit has been sold out.

-So if you are serious about industrial hemp, CBD, or simply cannabis curious, I invite you to checkout one of our leading market reports or visit us at a hemp industry event.
+So if you are serious about industrial hemp or CBD, I invite you to checkout one of our leading market reports or visit us at the Hemp Summit.
 Become knowledgable, connected and informed.
 I look forward to our paths crossing!